World shares mixed after Wall Street rally as oil prices recover

-The new bill would come on top of more than $2 trillion in aid that Congress has already approved.
-That, plus massive support for markets from the Federal Reserve, has helped the S&P 500 rise 25% since a low in late March.
+The new aid packages in the U.S. and Europe would come on top of huge amounts of existing financial support.
+The U.S. Congress has approved more than $2 trillion in aid already.
+EU institutions and nations have already deployed around 3.3 trillion euros ($3.6 trillion).

+That, plus massive support for markets from central banks, has helped stocks recover somewhat.
+The S&P 500 is up 25% since a low in late March.
 The index has roughly halved its loss from its record set in February.

+Investors are still bracing for a severe, painfully deep recession after businesses shut down worldwide in hopes of slowing the spread of the coronavirus.
+Surveys of business managers in Europe showed a record fall in activity.

 Trading was mixed in Asia, with Japan's Nikkei 225 adding 1.5% to finish at 19,429.44, while South Korea’s Kospi rose nearly 1.0% to 1,914.73.
 Australia’s S&P/ASX 200 gave up earlier gains, losing nearly 0.1% to 5,217.10.
 Hong Kong’s Hang Seng added 0.4% to 23,977.32, while the Shanghai Composite inched down 0.2% to 2,838.50.